Cyborg

 borg list home/field/dev/final_archive

-Earlier in our enumeration we found a password: squidward
+Earlier in our enumeration we found a `password: squidward`, lets use that.

 borg list home/field/dev/final_archive